Can Cats Take Human Antibiotics: Why You Need a Vet's Guidance

 What Else You Should Know About Human Antibiotics for Cats

-Follow your vet's instructions for giving your cat his medication.
-Even if your kitty seems back to his old self, continue the full course of treatment.
+Follow your vet's instructions for giving your cat their medication.
+Even if your kitty seems back to their old self, continue the full course of treatment.
 That will reduce chances of the infection recurring and help your cat stay in perfect health.
+Taking the full round of antibiotics will also reduce the risk of becoming resistant to antibiotics.